 - TRISD decides whether the Port is output or input and we can also assign values to each pin separately.
 If we have assigned 0 then it will be OUTPUT and if we have provided 1 then it will be INPUT.

-- PortD register contain the actual value and this value is actually the combination of all the 8 pins.
+- PortD register contains the actual value and this value is actually the combination of all 8 pins.

-- Official Compiler of PIC Microcontroller is MPLAB C18 Compiler, which is available online from Microchip Official Site.
+- The official Compiler of the PIC Microcontroller is MPLAB C18 Compiler, which is available online from Microchip Official Site.

 - There are also other compilers available and the one I normally use is MikroC Pro For PIC.